pangyuteng/bitcoin-lndhub/README.md

 How to setup BlueWallet's Lightning Hub with a "Raspberry Pi 3 Model B" and docker-compose.

 Motivation: tl.dr.
-I am attemping to build a Lightning Hub solution for Pi 3 (linux/arm/v7).

-Most people use `getumbrel/umbrel` to set up a lightning node with a raspberry pi4, but what if you want to stack Sats so bad and you'd rather just stick with an used pi3? ** translation ** you are too cheap to buy a pi4 and a 1tb ssd, and you'd rather waste a whole afternoon recreating pretty much the same docker solution as umbrel, and when i say you, i really meant to say I.
+I am attemping to build a Lightning Hub solution for Pi 3 (linux/arm/v7). long story: Most people use `getumbrel/umbrel` to set up a lightning node with a raspberry pi4, but what if you want to stack Sats so bad and you'd rather just stick with an used pi3? ** translation ** you are too cheap to buy a pi4 and a 1tb ssd, and you'd rather waste a whole afternoon recreating pretty much the same docker solution as umbrel, and when i say you, i really meant to say I.

 + spec: Raspberry3 (arm32v7, 1gb RAM), 32gb SD-card, 750GB HDD, raspbian OS.